Eucalyptus loxophleba: Distribution and habitat

 Woodlands containing E. loxophleba are found across a broad swathe of Western Australia from the Mid West south through the Wheatbelt and east into the Goldfields-Esperance region of the state.
 It is found among rocky outcrops and on flats, rises, slopes, hilltops, near salt lakes and along drainage lines.
 The species will grow in a range of soil types such as red-brown or rocky loam, in sands or sandy clays over laterite, dolerite or granite.
 The tree was recorded as common around the early settlement of York, whence the vernacular "York gum" is derived, and areas near Bolgart, Toodyay, Northam and from Narrogin to Broomehill.

 Subspecies gratiae occurs between Dumbleyung and Lake King, subspecies loxophleba from near Moora to Bruce Rock and Chillinup on the Pallinup River, subspecies lissophloia further inland between Bencubbin, Merredin, Lake Minigwal, Coonana and Peak Charles and subspecies supralaevis in more northern areas between the Murchison River, Dongara, Lake Barlee, the Die Hardy Range and Wongan Hills.

 Conservation status

 This eucalypt is classified as "not threatened" in Western Australia by the Western Australian Government Department of Parks and Wildlife.

+Ecology

+Hollows in live or dead trees with a diameter at breast height of over 500 mm are a known nesting areas for six species of Black cockatoos, two of which are endangered species, including Carnaby's black cockatoo.
+The birds use these sites, when situated in woodlands or forests, as a breeding habitat.
+Carnaby's black cockatoos are also known to use the flowers and seeds as a food source and the tree as a roosting site.